10 Facts About the Syrian Refugee Crisis in Jordan

-- Since the start of the conflict in Syria, Jordan has shouldered the impact of a massive refugee influx across its borders.
-Today, Syrian refugees account for nearly 10 percent of the kingdom’s population, placing substantial pressure on its over-stretched resources at one of the most difficult economic periods in the country’s history.
+1. Since the start of the conflict in Syria in 2011, Jordan has shouldered the impact of a massive influx of Syrian refugees.
+Today, Syrian refugees account for over 10 percent of Jordan’s population, placing immense pressure on the country’s over-stretched resources at one of the most difficult economic periods in its history.

-- More than 670,000 Syrians have been registered with the U.N.
-High Commissioner for Refugees.
-The vast majority of these refugees—81 percent—live in cities and towns instead of camps, where they mainly rely on themselves to cover rent, transportation and medical costs.
-A limited number of refugees have work permits, thus most of these families rely on humanitarian assistance to meet their most basic needs.
+2. More than 670,000 Syrians have registered with UNHCR in Jordan (the U.N.
+High Commissioner for Refugees).
+The vast majority of these refugees—81 percent—live in cities and towns instead of camps.
+This means they must find a way to pay for things like rent and transportation.
+However, only a limited number of refugees have work permits, so most of these families rely on humanitarian assistance to meet their most basic needs.

-- Right now, around 40,000 Syrians are stranded at the northeastern border between Jordan and Syria in an informal settlement called Rukban.
-The U.N.
-World Food Programme (WFP), along with other U.N. agencies and NGOs, have been providing food assistance to this population.
+4. Right now, around 40,000 Syrians are stranded at the northeastern border between Jordan and Syria in an informal settlement called Rukban.
+WFP, along with other U.N. agencies and NGOs, have been providing food assistance to this population.
 Humanitarian access, however, remains difficult due to security risks and border closures.

-- Though most Syrian refugees in Jordan live in host communities, the country is now home to the second largest refugee camp in the world.
-Known as Zaatari, the camp first opened in 2012 less than 10 miles from the Syrian border and has since become Jordan’s 4th largest “city.”
-Today, 78,000 Syrian refugees live there in rows of prefabricated shelters provided by international relief agencies.
+6. Though most Syrian refugees in Jordan live in host communities, the country is now home to the second largest refugee camp in the world, known as Zaatari.
+The camp first opened in 2012 less than 10 miles from the Syrian border and has since become Jordan’s 4th largest “city.”
+Today, roughly 78,000 Syrian refugees live there in rows of prefabricated shelters provided by international relief agencies.

-- In Jordan, all eligible Syrian refugees receive a monthly cash or food voucher from WFP, which enables them to purchase food items in WFP’s 204 partner shops throughout the country.
+7. In Jordan, all eligible Syrian refugees receive a monthly cash or food voucher from WFP, which enables them to purchase food items in any of WFP’s 204 partner shops throughout the country.
 Families in refugee camps also receive fresh bread.
 WFP is currently providing food assistance to 500,000 refugees in Jordan.

-- In Spring 2016, WFP launched its first “Healthy Kitchens Initiative” in the Zaatari camp, in which Syrian women are employed to cook fresh, healthy school lunches for the camp’s boys and girls using locally grown vegetables, grains and fruit.
-These homegrown school meals provide children in need with the right nutrition and energy to focus in the classroom while supporting local food producers and providing jobs to primarily female-headed households in Zaatari.
+9. In Spring 2016, WFP launched its first “Healthy Kitchens Initiative” in the Zaatari camp, in which Syrian women are employed to cook fresh, healthy school lunches for the camp’s boys and girls using locally grown vegetables, grains and fruit.
+These homegrown school meals provide children with the right nutrition and energy to focus in the classroom while supporting local food producers and providing jobs to primarily female-headed households.